Main Logo

 • Deferred maintenance

-• Maintenance costs are rising
+Insurance and costs are rising

-• HVAC is aging
+• HVAC aging

-• Water heater is nearing end of life
+• Water heater replacement

-👉 These are not “if”… they’re when
+👉 These are not “if”—they’re when.

 Even with a property manager, you’re still: